 SMS messaging is still one of the most reliable means of conversation, even in this age of social media and instant messaging apps.

-This feature can be found on the functions tab right beside the dashboard, under the Phone Logs bar, and right below Calls.
+I found this feature on the functions tab right beside the dashboard, under the Phone Logs bar, and right below Calls.

 The Text Messages Log shows you all incoming and outgoing messages displayed in conversation form.

-Clicking the contacts will bring you to the conversation thread that the target device had with that particular contact.
+Clicking the contacts will bring you to the conversation thread that the monitored device had with that particular contact.
 There, you can see the contact info, message contents, and time stamps.

 However, upon testing, XNSPY could retrieve only my messages from January 2020.
 And of that month, only the conversations from 7 of my contacts are available — even though I actively used SMS at the time with more than 7 contacts.

-So, either there’s a delay in data upload, or for some reason, XNSPY can’t read the other messages.
+So, either there’s a delay in data upload, or XNSPY can’t read my other messages for some reason.

 The email monitoring feature in XNSPY can be found right under Text Messages, under the Phone Logs bar.